linglinchen/drug-tool/docs/tables/assignments.md

 # assignments

+Assignments are always linked to an atom, so they don't need a product_id.

 - **id**
 - **atom_entity_id** - The atom this assignment is for.
 - **user_id** - The user this assignment is for.